 command aligns with these trace files to produce structured, spreadsheet-friendly reports.
 And for visual inspection, mod trace builds analyze

 can launch a local web-based viewer of build failure data.
+In the future, more commands will produce traces, and mod trace

 This makes it easier to do postmortems, audits, and troubleshooting.
 Teams can even wrap the CLI in a shell script and use it to wire up a BI integration and ship the data to their specific reporting platform.
+For example, a Moderne CLI wrapper script could integrate with an ELK stack (Elasticsearch, Logstash, Kibana) to collect and visualize telemetry data, as in this example.

 Performance and polish